-OPIL derives financial flexibility by virtue of being part of the C. K. Birla group as well as due to its investments in listed equity shares valued at ₹490 crore as on March 28, 2024, which provides strong liquidity comfort to the company.
-OPIL reported gross cash accruals (GCA) of ₹155 crore in FY23 due to improvement in the operating profitability which moderated to ₹53.80 in 9MFY24.
-The average month-end utilisation of its fund-based working capital limits during the trailing 12 months ended January 31, 2024, stood comfortable at about 61%, which also, provides cushion to its liquidity.
-Given the healthy liquid investment profile, the moderate debt repayment obligation and the sufficient unutilised line of credit, the company has sufficient liquidity to fund the operational expenditure and equity portion for the capex planned in the next two years.
+OPIL derives financial flexibility as part of the C. K. Birla group and due to its investments in listed equity shares valued at ₹490 crore as on March 31, 2024, which provides strong liquidity comfort to the company.
+OPIL reported gross cash accruals (GCA) of ₹154.84 crore in FY23 due to improvement in the operating profitability which moderated to ₹53.80 in 9MFY24.
+The average month-end utilisation of its fund-based working capital limits in 12-months ended April 30, 2024, stood comfortable at about 72%, which also, provides cushion to its liquidity.
+Given the healthy liquid investment profile, moderate debt repayment obligation and the sufficient unutilised line of credit, the company has sufficient liquidity to fund operational expenditure and equity portion for the capex planned in the next two years.